RoboSparrow/Moodle-Clean-Theme-Boilerplate/readme.md

  * https://docs.moodle.org/dev/Clean_theme

 ## Basic install this theme

-This basic walkthrough aims to users with some php experience which are new to Moodle.
+This basic walkthrough aims to users with some php experience but who are new to Moodle.

 First you have to decide on a short name for your new Moodle Theme., i.e. `mytheme`